Johnston-C/mp-associative-arrays-maven/README.md

 **Updates**

-The initial version of this project was missing some author credentiation.
+The initial version of this project was missing some author accreditation.
 I have added myself as an author to the following files:

 * AAExperiments.java
 * KVPair.java